 The Okanagan Falls Winery Association brings together the valley’s premiere wineries to offer you an exceptional tour and tasting of award winning wines.
 From the shores of Skaha Lake to the tip of Vaseux Lake, you’ll find a string of small wineries with big heart crafting big wines!

-Join us each July for our annual Party in the Park at Kenyon Park in Okanagan Falls!
-Visit the Events tab for more information on upcoming events at our member wineries!
+Tickets will be on sale soon for our annual Party in the Park at Kenyon Park in Okanagan Falls held this year on Friday July 10th, 2015!
+Check back soon for more details or visit the Events tab for more information on upcoming events at our member wineries!

 If you are interested in taking a tour in the heart of wine country, use our touring map found in the Explore tab or download our new Okanagan Falls Wine Tour Guide!
 Winter visits at many of our wineries are available by appointment.